E24-Nosh/Sql-Nosheen-Yasheen-dl24/README.md

 # Sql course
 I learn SQL in this repor.
+I use duckdb